Retirees Enjoy Spectacular Scenery, Abundant Recreation, an Artsy Vibe and a Certain Mountain Mystique in Cozy, Safe Black Mountain, North Carolina

 Mountain Mobility operates Black Mountain Trailblazer, a limited van transportation system, Monday through Saturday.
 A dial-a-ride service is available, too, as are rides to the Senior Center for lunch.
 While Asheville has a regional airport, the nearest international airport is in Charlotte, North Carolina, 115 miles away.

-Black Mountain's weather is similar to other areas in the southeastern U.S. but with slightly cooler temperatures thanks to the elevation (2,400 feet).
+Black Mountain's weather is similar to other areas in the southeastern U.S. but with slightly cooler temperatures thanks to the elevation (2,400 feet above sea level).
 The average July high is 84 degrees, and the average low is 64 degrees.
-The average January high is 46 degrees, the average low is 27 degrees.
+The average January high is 46 degrees, and the average low is 27 degrees.
 On average, the area receives 47 inches of rain and nine inches of snow each year.
 On the comfort index, a combination of temperature and humidity, Black Mountain is above the national average.
 The sun shines 213 days of the year.

 Retirement in Black Mountain has some drawbacks.
 Even though Asheville is close by, Black Mountain might be a little too isolated for some people.
+Some say it is hard for newcomers to break into existing social circles.
 Many homes sit on hilly terrain.

 And so although Black Mountain is not perfect, its rural, creative vibe and scenic setting continue to cast a spell, enticing many a retiree to call this Southern mountain hamlet home.